Pandera

 Usage Example

-Generate the class from tutorial 01 using the gen-pandera command
+Generate the package from tutorial 01 using the gen-pandera command Command-line options are under active development and are likely to change.

 Run an example program to create a one row dataframe and validate it.
 No exceptions are raised because the data matches the model.